fhildeb/lukso-node-guide/docs/theory/node-operation/utility-tools.md

 - To save changes, press `Ctrl + O`, and press `Enter`.
 - To exit, press `Ctrl + X`.
 If you've made changes, you will be asked to save them- press `Y` for Yes or `N` for No.

+### SCP

+The [Secure Copy Protocol](https://en.wikipedia.org/wiki/Secure_copy_protocol) is used for secure file transfers between hosts on a network.
+It operates over SSH, leveraging its authentication and encryption mechanisms to ensure both the authenticity and confidentiality of the data during transfer.
+SCP is a reliable choice for data transfers, offering secure transmission even over unsecured networks.